Photoassociative ionization of Na inside a storage ring: Abstract

 \section{Abstract}

 Motivated by recent interest in low dimensional arrays of atoms, we experimentally investigated the way cold collisional processes are affected by the geometry of the considered atomic sample.
-More specifically, we studied the case of photoassociative ionization (PAI) both in a unidimensional and a tridimensionnal system.
+More specifically, we studied the case of photoassociative ionization (PAI) both in a storage ring where collision is more unidirectional in character and in a trap with clear undefinition of collision axis.
 First, creating a ring shaped trap (atomotron) we investigated two-color PAI dependence with intensity and polarization of a probing laser.
 The intensity dependence of the PAI rate was also measured in a magneto-optical trap presenting equivalent temperature and density conditions.
-Indeed, the results show that in the ring trap, the value of the PAI rate constant is much lower and does not saturate, unlike in the case of the 3D-MOT.
-Control of cold atomic collisions inside almost 1D system constitutes a whole new field of investigation.
+Indeed, the results show that in the ring trap, the value of the PAI rate constant is much lower and does not show evidences of saturation, unlike in the case of the 3D-MOT.
+Cold atomic collisions in storage ring may represent new possibilities for study.